Nedinator/merng-social-app/README.md

 - [ ] Profile Update Page
   - [ ] GraphQL mutations - steams off getUser; editUser
   - [ ] Create semantic forms to display current info.
-    - [ ] Password is going to be extra hard
+    - [ ] File upload for profile pictures
+      - [x] Update user schema to accept buffers; hopefully this works?
-    - [ ] As well as uploading profile pictures and storing them... somewhere?
+      - [ ] Add mutations and update queries for profile pictures.
+Find default and include that in account creation process?
-- [ ] Add likes (maybe replies?) to comments
+- [x] Add likes (maybe replies?) to comments
-  - [ ] Update mongo schema
+  - [x] Update mongo schema
-  - [ ] Update all mutations that'll require this info
+  - [x] Update all mutations that'll require this info
-    - [ ] I'll add these once I get closer.
-- [ ] May make CommentSection its own component.
+  - [ ] Add to frontend
+- [ ] Completely change the app so creating a post takes you to a new editor and gives more options with formatting.

 ### Resources